📚

 See Units

-Solar energy provides every ecosystem with its energy supply, and as it moves through the trophic pyramid from producer to herbivore to carnivore and then to decomposers, this solar energy becomes chemical.
-Photosynthesis occurs when light is taken in by plants and converted into oxygen and food.
-Energy is stored in the glucose molecule which, through the chemical reactions of cellular respiration, is transformed again into thermal energy and a new form of chemical energy (ATP) used by the cells.
+All energy in ecosystems originates from solar energy and is then transformed and transferred as chemical energy as it moves through the trophic pyramid from producer to herbivore to carnivore and then to decomposers.
+When energy is converted from electromagnetic energy (light) into chemical energy this process is called photosynthesis.
+Energy is stored in the chemical bonds of the glucose molecule which through the chemical reactions of cellular respiration is transformed again into thermal energy and a new form of chemical energy (ATP) used by the cells.

-Nothing in the universe is perfect and energy transferrence is not entirely efficient.
-Since energy, like matter, cannot be created or destroyed, the energy is not “lost,” but instead changes into a less organized form.
-This means that ecosystems do not directly use all the energy provided, but rather lose it to dysfunction or assorted environmental processes.
+Nothing in the universe is perfect and every time energy is transferred or transformed the process is not 100% efficient.
+Since energy, like matter, cannot be created or destroyed the energy is not “lost,” it changes into a less organized form which is dispersed or lost.
+These are described as scientific laws in physical science, in other words they are not theories that could be potentially disproven at some point.
 These laws are important in ecology because they explain the distribution and variety of biotic and abiotic factors in ecosystems.

 The First Law of Thermodynamics